Official Contest Rules

 There will be a total of six big winners!
 Waste Management of Texas Inc. will provide the prizes—GoPro camera packages and scholarships.
-The TCEQ will invite 1st place winners to Austin to be recognized at the 2020 Environmental Trade Fair and Conference.
+The middle and high school students who win first place will be recognized by TCEQ Commissioners and representatives from Waste Management of Texas, Inc.

 Contest rules and dates may be changed at the TCEQ’s sole discretion.